 - Sex Crimes (excluding rape, which is listed as a Part I crime)

 - Domestic Violence

 Misdemeanor offenses are generally considered less severe than felonies, but they still carry the potential for harsh sentencing, including fines, probation, and jail or prison.
 Also, misdemeanors can show up on background checks or jeopardize your security clearance.
-A Howard County criminal lawyer understands how important it is to minimize the impact of these charges, and he can work with you to find a legal strategy that protects your best interests.
+A knowledgeable attorney in Howard County understands how important it is to minimize the impact of these criminal charges, and he can work with you to find a legal strategy that protects your best interests.
 Felonies can include much longer prison sentences, including life in prison.